Oklahoma Law Enforcement Memorial

 George Daniel "Hookey" Miller - Deputy Sheriff

 About noon on Saturday, July 21, 1923, Deputy Sheriffs George “Hookey” Miller, 55, and John “Two Gun” Middleton went into a cafe in Three Sands.
-Seated at the counter of the café was Jackson Burns whom had been handled recently by both officers.
-When Jackson Burns saw the deputies enter the café he began shooting at them with his .45 caliber revolver.
+Seated at the counter of the café was Jackson Burns, who had recently been handled by both deputies.
+When Jackson Burns saw the deputies enter the café, he began shooting at them with his .45 caliber revolver.
 Neither deputy had time to draw their weapons.
 Deputy Sheriff George Miller was hit three times, collapsed, and died on the way to the hospital.

 Deputy Sheriff John Middleton was also hit three times and died the next day.

-George Miller was survived by his two sons, George D., Jr. and J. E. “Ed”.
+George Miller was survived by his two sons, George D., Jr. and James E. “Ed”.

 George Miller is buried in Rose Hill Burial Park, Oklahoma City, Oklahoma County, Oklahoma.

-Jackson Burns was later acquitted of killing Deputy Sheriff John Middleton and was never tried afterwards for the killing of Deputy Sheriff George Miller.
+Jackson Burns was later tried for the murder of Deputy Sheriff John Middleton and was acquitted of the killing.
+Burns was never tried afterwards for the killing of Deputy Sheriff George Miller.

 OLEM – 8S-3-5 NLEOM – 1W23